wwerther/Wordpress-GPX-Plugin/README.markdown

 Yes, there is kind of a roadmap.
 But the order depends on my time.

 * Make the graphs more customizable
-* Include CSS to change layout of the summary, that is currently displayed below the graph
+* Include CSS to change layout of the summary, that is currently displayed below the grap
 * Include a Link to the OSM-module so the Lon/Lat-Information is shown on the map, when hovering over the chart.
 * Include some more error-detection (e.g. File-Not-Found) and change the output then.